Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 In addition, choose the right variety.
 There are many varieties of cowpeas out there.
 Some are leafy while others are just woody, so choose the leafy ones to enjoy quality vegetable.

-4. Plant the Seeds with Correct Spacing
+4. Plant the Seeds With Correct Spacing

 Before planting your seeds, sprinkle some little water on the soil to make infiltration possible.
 Then apply more water until the soil is saturated.
-Leave the bed or containers for 30 minutes to allow the soil particles absorb and store enough water.
+Leave the bed or containers for 30 minutes to allow the soil particles to absorb and store enough water.

 Use a simple tool like a stick to make appropriate planting holes.
 The best holes are 2 inches deep and are placed 6 inches apart and 24 inches between rows.
 Place the seeds in the holes, with the eye facing downwards.
 Cover the seeds slightly with soil and sprinkle water on them.
 Your seeds will sprout within 6-10 days.
 Note: Do not stumble a lot on your bed as this can compact the soil.